AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 A graph data structure consists of a finite (and possibly mutable) set of vertices (also called nodes or points), together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.
 These pairs are known as edges (also called links or lines), and for a directed graph are also known as edges but also sometimes arrows or arcs.
 The vertices may be part of the graph structure, or may be external entities represented by integer indices or references.

-Here is a formal definition for Graph Data Type
+Here is a formal definition of Graph Data Type

 ```js
     define model <graph-name>